 Training employees is an essential activity for all organisations.
-Training provides employees with the key knowledge and skills that they need to perform their job.
+Training provides employees with the knowledge and skills they need to perform their job.

 This is training that an employee will receive when they first join an organisation or begin a new role.
 This type of training is designed to provide the employee with the essential skills needed to perform their job.
 Induction training can also include an introduction to the company ethos, values and culture so that the employee is aware of the behaviours expected of them.

-- Observations, the employee is observed whilst they perform their duties.
+The employee is observed whilst they perform their duties.
 At the end of the observation, the observer will provide the employee with feedback on their performance and a training plan based on the results from the observation.

-This is training provided away from the employee’s usual work environment and the employee will stop their usual duties/work during the training.
+This is training provided away from the employee’s usual work environment.
 Off the job training may be in the same building or off site.
 This training may be provided by trainers working for the same employer as the employees being trained or an outside company hired by the employer.
 Off the job training is often used to support the employees studying for a formal qualification or exam.
 In contrast to coaching this type of training usually focuses on knowledge and not skills.